-Social and Emotional Learning (SEL) is the process through which children and adults acquire and effectively apply the knowledge, attitudes, and skills necessary to understand and manage emotions, set and achieve positive goals, feel and show empathy for others, establish and maintain positive relationships, and make responsible decisions.
+Social and Emotional Learning (SEL) is the process through which children and adults acquire and effectively apply the knowledge, attitudes, and skills necessary to understand and manage emotions, set and achieve positive goals, feel and show empathy for others, establish and maintain positive relationships, and make responsible decisions (CASEL, 2020).

-The Florida Department of Education’s Offices of Safe Schools and Healthy Schools have forged a partnership to strengthen district and state primary prevention efforts.
+The Florida Department of Education’s Offices of Healthy Schools and Safe Schools have forged a partnership to strengthen district and state primary prevention efforts.
 Our plan focuses on building statewide capacity for safe and supportive school environments via SEL.

 A three-pronged approach to improve social and emotional education and skills development.

 - Facilitate a Florida SEL District Collaborative to engage districts as critical partners in building statewide capacity.

 - Develop an interactive Florida District Implementation SEL Landscape Map.